shoelace-style/shoelace/docs/pages/getting-started/installation.md

 Component modules include side effects for registration purposes.
 Because of this, importing directly from `@shoelace-style/shoelace` may result in a larger bundle size than necessary.
 For optimal tree shaking, always cherry pick, i.e. import components and utilities from their respective files, as shown above.
 :::

-## The difference between CDN and NPM
+## The difference between CDN and npm

-You'll notice above that the CDN links all start with `/%CDNDIR%/<path>` and imports using NPM use `/%NPMDIR%/<path>`.
-The `/%CDNDIR%` files use a different bundle from `/%NPMDIR%`. `/%CDNDIR%` files come "pre-bundled" which means all dependencies are inlined so you do not need to worry about loading any additional libraries. `/%NPMDIR%` does **NOT** pre-bundle dependencies allowing for your bundler of choice to more efficiently deduplicate dependencies resulting in smaller overall bundles and greater code sharing.
+You'll notice that the CDN links all start with `/%CDNDIR%/<path>` and npm imports use `/%NPMDIR%/<path>`.
+The `/%CDNDIR%` files are bundled separately from the `/%NPMDIR%` files.
+The `/%CDNDIR%` files come pre-bundled, which means all dependencies are inlined so you do not need to worry about loading additional libraries.
+The `/%NPMDIR%` files **DO NOT** come pre-bundled, allowing your bundler of choice to more efficiently deduplicate dependencies, resulting in smaller bundles and optimal code sharing.

-TLDR:
+TL;DR:

-- `@shoelace-style/shoelace/%CDNDIR%` is for CDN
+- `@shoelace-style/shoelace/%CDNDIR%` is for CDN users
-- `@shoelace-style/shoelace/%NPMDIR%` is for NPM
+- `@shoelace-style/shoelace/%NPMDIR%` is for npm users

-This change was introduced in `v2.5.0` to address issues around installations from NPM loading multiple versions of libraries such as the Lit web component library which Shoelace uses internally.
+This change was introduced in `v2.5.0` to address issues around installations from npm loading multiple versions of libraries (such as the Lit) that Shoelace uses internally.